-This course will be a challenge for these players despite Tiger taking home the title at 19 under in the first edition and Hideki won it last year at 15 under.
-I expect the winner this weekend to be around that 15 number but we’ve got a lot of ballers playing.
-This is a short course when you look at the average size of other PGA Tour regular courses sitting at a max of 7,041 yards and playing as a Par 70 going 34-36 which is not something you see in the United States.
+The host course is Accordia Golf Narashino Country Club in Chiba, Japan.
+This course will be a challenge but when you look at PGA Tour standards when it comes to size, it is on the short side at just 7,041 yards and plays as a Par 70.
+Even the format is unusual for a lot of these golfers playing as a 34-36.
 It features five Par 3s and three par 5s.
-We will see plenty of scoring but we will also see these pros face a lot of unique challenges that you’ll only see on Japanese courses.
-Every hole features two greens.
-The fairways here should not be challenging to hit but they are tree lined for wayward shots.
-We’ll see lots of dog legs and greens that will challenge these players.
-There is some water sprinkled throughout the course and lots of defensive greenside bunkers.
-I will be looking for course managers when filling out my playbook.
-I want guys who are smart in their shot selection and can put themselves into positions for lots of birdie putts.
+That tells me there will be a lot of scoring but we will also see these pros face a lot of unique challenges that you’ll only see on Japanese courses.
+Every hole at Accordia features two greens.
+There are a lot of doglegs but it should not be hard for these golfers to hit the fairways but they are tree lined for wayward shots.
+We will also see a little water sprinkled throughout the course and lots of defensive greenside bunkers.
+I’ll be targeting course managers when filling out my playbook.
+I want guys who are smart in their shot selection and can put themselves into positions for lots of birdies.

 This is a Tiger Woods invitational event which means we’ve got a better field than we’ve seen recently.
 You will see Xander Schauffele, Collin Morikawa, Sungjae Im, Rickie Fowler, Hideki Matsuyama (2021 champion), Cameron Davis, Keegan Bradley (2022 champion), and Adam Scott.
 I expect the winner to come in around 15-17 under par this weekend but with a field like this, it could be even lower.